Code-Institute-Submissions/Planet-Fitness/README.md

 #### Images

-I was inspired by the use of [Font Awesome Icons](https://fontawesome.com/icons) in the Love Running Project section of the course, so I decided to make each of the list items of the about section more eye-catching with a relevant icon, copying the HTML code for each icon before posting it into the relevant text.
+I was inspired by the use of [Font Awesome Icons](https://fontawesome.com/icons), so I decided to make each of the list items of the about section more eye-catching with a relevant icon, copying the HTML code for each icon before posting it into the relevant text.
 All the images I used for my project were taken from [Pexels](https://www.pexels.com/) and [Unsplah](https://unsplash.com/).
 I tried to use images which had orange and black elements to compliment the site's colour palette choices.

 #### Animations and Transitions

 When you first open the home page the background image zooms in slightly, which adds a fun element and draws the viewers eye to the image and text within the image.
-I learnt how to do this whilst doing the Love Running Project within the course and used those learnt skills to implement it in my own project.
 The home section is also provided of a button, which links the user directly to the register section, with a motivational text rather than "join us" or "register", to give the user a more inspiring and intriguing feel right from the beginning.
 I made the button turn orange when hovered on; I am very interested in what CSS can offer in terms of interactivity and I felt it added a pleasing visual to the navigation experience.
 I want the menu to have a contemporary feel; to achieve this I provided each menu item with a hover effect, to highlight what menu page you can select before you have selected it.
 It was important to me that the site didn't become too cumbersome, so most of the content was added in the about section, whilst all of the other sections are provided with specific buttons which link the user to the about page to learn more about everything there is to know about the gym.
 All buttons are provided with the same hover effect.
 Finally, when navigating the website on a mobile phone, at a certain screen width, the menu items disappear and turn into a clickable hamburger menu, which turns orange when hovered on as well.